zilishen/documentation/content/nim/fundamentals/tech-specs.md

 | 50                             | 4 vCPU | 8 GB RAM | 1 GbE NIC | 1 TB    |
 | 250                            | 4 vCPU | 8 GB RAM | 1 GbE NIC | 2 TB    |
 {{</bootstrap-table>}}

+### NGINX configuration deployments with NGINX App Protect {#system-sizing-app-protect}

+If using NGINX App Protect features in NGINX Instance Manager, this requires additional CPU and Memory for policy compilation and security monitoring features.
+At a minimum, 8gb Memory and 4 CPUs are required for a standard NGINX App Protect use case (under 20 NGINX Plus instances).
+The requirements are heavily dependent on the number of policies being managed, the frequency of updates and the number of events being that occur in the security monitoring feature.

 ### License and usage reporting only {#reporting-sizing}